Techtonica/curriculum/projects/eventonica/eventonica-part5-express-backend.md

 1. Import your EventRecommender class into `index.js` and create an instance of it.

-1. Make REST API routes - if you need a refresher, see the [REST API lesson](/api/REST-API.md).
+1. Make REST API routes -
+  1. if you need more practice, try out the [Mailing List API activity]() again
+  1. In that example, it was all JSON but now you'll probably be using forms.
+Inspect the request being sent by your browser and see what it looks like, then look into [Handling Form Data in Express](https://www.hacksparrow.com/webdev/express/handling-processing-forms.html).

 1. Update each REST API route to do the correct action on the EventRecommender class.